Child Development Services - Frequently Asked Questions

 When should I give you an application?

-You should submit an application as soon as you know that you would like to enroll your child in our programs, even if the child is not yet old enough for the program.
+You should submit a Waitlist Application as soon as you know that you would like to enroll your child in our programs, even if the child is not yet old enough for the program.
+You can find and download a waitlist application here: https://www.smmusd.org/Page/4111

 Are your programs first come, first served?